copper-project/copper-rs/README.md

 * A super fast structured logging for regular textual logs.
 All the logging strings are interned and indexes at compile time to avoid any string construction at runtime.

-## For the impatient
+## For the impatients

 You can generate a project from a template.
-Check out [copper-templates](templetes/README.md).
+Check out [copper-templates](templates/README.md).

 ## How a Copper application looks like, some concepts and insights about how it can be that fast.